 A terminal sits at the intersection of your identity, your infrastructure, and your secrets.
 No other desktop application has this level of access to sensitive information in the course of normal use.

-The Problem with "Anonymous" Telemetry
+The Problem with "Anonymous" Usage Tracking

-Terminal vendors that collect telemetry typically say it is anonymous — feature usage, session duration, crash reports.
+Terminal vendors that collect usage telemetry typically say it is anonymous - feature usage, session duration, crash reports.
 They are probably telling the truth.
 But there are structural issues:

 Account Requirements

 Some modern terminals require you to create an account before you can use the app.
 This means the vendor knows who you are before you type your first command.
-An account ties your usage to an identity, which fundamentally changes the privacy calculus — even if the telemetry itself is "anonymous."
+An account ties your usage to an identity, which fundamentally changes the privacy calculus - even if the usage data itself is "anonymous."

 A terminal should not need to know who you are to let you run commands.